Stuff That’s Loud

 - Describe how to effectively address stuck points with challenging clients.

 Please review complete CE and conflict-of-interest disclosure information prior to registering.
-This live online course is jointly sponsored by Praxis CET and Institute for Better Health (IBH) and is approved for 16 CE Hours by the following listed below.
+This live online course is sponsored by Praxis Continuing Education and Training and is approved for 16 CE Hours by the following listed below.
 There was no commercial support for this activity.
 None of the planners or presenters for this educational activity have relevant financial relationship(s) to disclose with ineligible companies whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on patients.

 Praxis CET maintains responsibility for the program with the CE approvals outlined below:

-- Drug and Alcohol Counselors:Indicated courses have been approved by Praxis Continuing Education and Training, Inc, as a NAADAC Approved Education Provider, for 16 CE hours.
+- Drug and Alcohol Counselors:This course has been approved by Praxis Continuing Education and Training, Inc, as a NAADAC Approved Education Provider, for 16 CE hours.
 NAADAC Provider #165310, Praxis Continuing Education and Training, Inc, is responsible for all aspects of its programming.